nixomose/zosbd2/README.md

 it builds on 32 bit and 64 bit machines.

-it runs on raspbian and ubuntu 18.04 and 20.04
+it runs on raspbian and ubuntu 18.04, 20.04 and 22.04

-I've tested it with the 4.15 kernel and the 5.8 kernel and the 5.10 kernel.
+I've tested it with the 4.15 kernel and the 5.8 kernel and the 5.10 kernel and as of 7/2024 the 6.5 kernel.

 because of the way the sample program is written it can only handle one request at a time. all requests from the block device are handled roughly in the order in which they came in.